kennethcandersen/The-UFO-Sightings-Search-App/README.md

 **EXECUTIVE SUMMARY**

-This app provide dynamic, filtered searches of a UFO sightings database using HTML, CSS and Javascript.
+This app provides dynamic, filtered searches of a UFO sightings database using HTML, CSS and Javascript.

 See it live [here](https://kennethcandersen.github.io/javascript-challenge/UFO-level-2/): https://kennethcandersen.github.io/javascript-challenge/UFO-level-2/